 9. An Oslo must-have: the Tiger sculpture

-A statue given to the city in its 1000th Birthday in the year 2000 has become one of the most Instagrammable places in Oslo since then.
+A statue given to the city on its 1000th birthday in the year 2000 has become one of the most instagrammable places in Oslo since then.
 The powerful landmark will remind you of Wall Street while also symbolizing Oslo as the Tiger-city, a nickname most locals will easily recognize.
-The name is associated with a poem of Bjørnstjerne Bjørnson where he describes a fight among the horse and the tiger and nowadays symbolically presents the place as an exciting hub.
+The name is associated with a poem by Bjornstjerne Bjornson, where he describes a fight between the horse and the tiger and nowadays symbolically presents the place as an exciting hub.

 10. Most futuristic views from Akrobaten Pedestrian Bridge

-Made of steel and glass this spectacular structure is already a popular place for photo and film shoots.
-This probably won’t be the place that will solely motivate you to travel to Oslo, but it is really worth visiting if you are there.
-Especially if you are looking forward to taking some unique photos in the backdrop of the neighbourhood full of skyscrapers (called “The Barcode”).
+Made of steel and glass, this spectacular structure is already a popular place for photo and film shoots.
+This probably won't be the place that will solely motivate you to travel to Oslo, but it is really worth visiting if you are there, especially if you are looking forward to taking some unique photos in the backdrop of the neighbourhood full of skyscrapers (called "The Barcode").
 And you might even get some shots that could remind something of New York if you head there in the search for your bounty after the dark sets in.
-The colourful lights of the nightly city reflecting on the surface of water...just beautiful!
+The colourful lights of the nightly city reflecting on the surface of the water...just beautiful!

 11. A divine cultural experience in Oslo Opera House